How to Learn a Language Fast: 5 Ways to Set Yourself Up for Success

-The ordinary way: Immersing yourself solely in the country
+The ordinary way: Immersing yourself among native speakers

 When you live abroad, it’s easy to think that by putting yourself in the culture, you’ll naturally begin to start picking up the language.
 News flash: Immersion is a waste if you don’t know what’s being said most of the time.
 While immersion may have worked when we were babies, our brains make it a lot harder to formulate language through immersion as adults.